 HOME+PLUS Home Buyer Down Payment Assistance Program

-The HOME+PLUS Buyer Down Payment Assistance Program offers 30-year fixed-rate FHA, VA, USDA, Fannie Mae and Freddie Mac mortgages, and down payment assistance ranging from 3 percent to 5 percent of the loan amount.
+The HOME+PLUS Buyer Down Payment Assistance Program offers 30-year fixed-rate FHA, VA, USDA, Fannie Mae and Freddie Mac mortgages, and down payment assistance up to 5 percent of the loan amount.
 The assistance can be used to cover closing costs, the down payment or both.